Composition of Safety Constraints For Fixed-Wing Collision Avoidance Amidst Limited Communications: Introduction

-This paper is concerned with ensuring that fixed-wing UAVs maintain safe distances from each other.
-Because collision avoidance can be viewed as a constraint for each pairwise combination of vehicles \cite{wang2016multi, glotfelter2017nonsmooth}, we briefly review how barrier certificates have been applied to systems with multiple constraints.
+Aside from ensuring a barrier function constraint can be satisfied given actuator limitations, UAV collision avoidance also motivates the consideration of multiple safety constraints that must be satisfied at all times.
+In particular, because collision avoidance can be viewed as a constraint for each pairwise combination of vehicles \cite{wang2016multi, glotfelter2017nonsmooth}, we briefly review how barrier functions have been applied to systems with multiple constraints.
 A contract-based approach is presented in \cite{xu2017correctness}.
 A sum of squares decomposition is presented in \cite{wang2018permissive} where additional safety constraints map to additional constraints in the optimization problem.
-In \cite{xu2018constrained}, necessary and sufficient conditions are given for the existence of a control input that satisfies multiple barrier certificate constraints.
+In \cite{xu2018constrained}, necessary and sufficient conditions are given for the existence of a control input that satisfies multiple barrier function constraints.
 The approach generalizes to high order and time-varying systems but requires that actuator constraints be unbounded.
-Barrier certificate composition has also been addressed in \cite{xu2017correctness}, \cite{wang2016multi}, and \cite{glotfelter2017nonsmooth}.
-In \cite{xu2017correctness}, the authors partition the state space into regions for which a single barrier certificate is active in each component of the partition.
-In \cite{wang2016multi} and \cite{glotfelter2017nonsmooth} non-smooth barrier functions are discussed, where the result allows for combining barrier certificates using boolean primitives.
+Barrier function composition has also been addressed in \cite{xu2017correctness,wang2016multi,glotfelter2017nonsmooth}.
+In \cite{xu2017correctness}, the authors partition the state space into regions for which a single barrier function is active in each component of the partition.
+In \cite{wang2016multi} and \cite{glotfelter2017nonsmooth} non-smooth barrier functions are discussed, where the result allows for combining barrier functions using boolean primitives.
 One drawback of the boolean composition approaches is that it is not guaranteed that the composition of barrier functions will result in a barrier function.